 Experience within the project area is useful, but far more important is a volunteer who is enthusiastic, patient and understands the needs of our students.

 See below for more information about each specific project and any vacancies we are currently recruiting for.
+Then scroll to the bottom of the page to complete an enquiry form to register your interest and we’ll be in touch to arrange a catch up with you to discuss the role further.

 New Leaf is a weekly training project for adult students with learning disabilities interested in growing and tending their own plot.
 Students learn horticultural skills and choose what they grow throughout the year, taking their produce home to their families.